AGENDA

 Stephen Lacey: Executive Editor & Co-Founder, Latitude Media & PRF Host

-Jason Ryan: Executive Vice President, Regulatory Services & Government Affairs, CenterPoint Energy & PRF Advisory Board Co-Chair
+Jason Ryan: EVP, Regulatory Services & Government Affairs, CenterPoint Energy & PRF Advisory Board Co-Chair

-Morgan Scott: VP for Sustainability & Global Outreach, EPRI & PRF Advisory Board Co-Chair
+Morgan Scott: VP, Sustainability & Global Outreach, EPRI & PRF Advisory Board Co-Chair

 9.00-9.30am - Opening Keynote: From Stability to Surprise: How Shifting Weather Patterns Are Rewriting the Rules for Grid Resilience